azlabsphp/http-query/README.md

 # REST Query

-This library provides a client side implementation of RESTful services query (similar to graphql) that allows developpers to easily customize data requested from web resources and directly sending complex query parameters to REST service.
+This library provides a client side implementation of HTTP query (similar to graphql) that allows developpers to easily customize data requested from web resources (that support the server side language implementation) and directly sending complex query parameters.

-**Requirements**
-The library only works with compatible web services.
-Therefore, developpers must provides an implementation that parses, compiles and process query send to the service.

-## Installation

-Using composer PHP package manager:

-> composer require drewlabs/rest-query

 ## Usage